paultsorensen/mvvm_swift/README.md

 # Swift/SwiftUI Reference Implementation of the MVVM design pattern

 ## MVC vs MVVM
 MVC is basically a mediator pattern where the Controller has knowledge of both the Model and View.
+As a result, if the View changes the Controller also needs to change.
+Also, if there are multiple implementations of a View (for different devices/form-factors) then the Controller needs to know about them.
+Obviously there are ways to modularize/structure the controller to mitigate this, but it still complicates the Controller - and also spreads knowledge abou the device/form-factor of the UI across two major components.

 ```
             +---------------+